PsychoX21/Masca/Saksham/React Port of Currency Converter/README.md

 To set up the project locally, follow these steps:

-1. Clone this repository:
-   cd currency-converter-react
+1. Change Directory.
-2. Install Dependencies
+2. Install Dependencies:
    bun install
-3. Start
+3. Start:
    bun dev
 4. Open your browser and navigate to http://localhost:5173.